SanNevo2105/CS-225-Team-NMB-Final-Project/README.md

 The major files that contains our function is placed with src

 # Running Instructions
-The code can be runned inside the github codespace.
+The code can be ran inside Docker, and if you need help setting it up, you can go here.

 # Executable
 To use the pokemon team generator program that we wrote, you would need to mkdir build, cd build and cmake .. to make the build file before run make , then ./main.